Do you need to teach your kids how to swallow pills instead of chew them? Here’s a strategy that’s worked for every child I’ve tried it with.

 You don’t want your child to fight this process.
 Pick a food that’s highly enjoyed.
 Since my kids all like applesauce, that’s our go-to for any pills that need to be taken.

 Give your child a food that is just swallowed instead of one that needs chewed first.
-Doing so saves many taste buds!
+Doing so saves many taste buds and makes the process happen with less struggle.

 Once they’ve learned to swallow a pill with food, have your child try placing the pill in their mouth and washing it down with a big drink of water.

 If it doesn’t go down the first time, have them try again.
-If they keep struggling, bring the applesauce back out and do it that way.
+If they keep struggling, bring the food of choice back out and do it that way.
 Then you can try again with water the next time.

 Have You Taught Your Children to Swallow Pills?

-Did you use the food on a spoon method that I did, or something different?
+Did you use the food on a spoon method that I did, or a different one?
 I’d love to hear what technique worked best for you in the comments section.